manadream/electronics-blog/_posts/electronics/2025-08-31-power-supply-video-noise-solution.markdown

 date:   2025-08-31 16:17:02 -0700
 tags: noise crt consoles fix
 ---
 I run all my consoles through a receiver to select which one to display on my CRT.
-One day I noticed that there was a lot of noise in the video form my Sega Genesis.
+One day I noticed that there was a lot of noise in the video from my Sega Genesis.

 ![Genesis noise](/assets/img/IMG_20250831_194625.jpg)
 ![Genesis noise](/assets/img/IMG_20250831_194731.jpg)